strap/curanexus-sdk-javascript/README.md

 # Javascript > Strap Client SDK

-Strap Client SDK provides an easy to use, tool for hooking Stap registration into existing websites.
+Strap Client SDK provides an easy to use, tool for hooking Strap registration into existing websites.

 ### *JQuery is required for the Strap Javascript library.*